 We make the beds, hang pictures, set up the kitchens with all of the essentials, find just the right toss pillows for the floral couch that was donated…you name it we do everything to make it a home.

 These ladies are about to partake in probably one of the most challenging times of their lives and we can at least set-up a nice comfortable home to get them started.
 I admire these women so much because it takes a lot of bravery to stop and say, enough, I’ve got to turn my life around.

-They are definitely putting themselves in very loving and capable hands with the staff at Amethyst Place.
+They are definitely putting themselves in very loving and capable hands with the staff.